 Go a little further West and you even get this…

-Legend-centric will never be an actual word, but you can probably guess what it means & this forest is definitely a hoarder of interesting myths & stories.
+Legend-centric will never be an actual word, but you can probably guess what it means and this forest is definitely a hoarder of interesting myths and stories.
 From barbarian sanctuaries to the shelter of Mary Magdalene a few years before that.
 There’s a strong theme of protection around this forest, with Pope Boniface VII forbidding people to touch the trees, and now it’s protected- although a little less vehemently- by the National Forest Service.

-The black diamond truffle is the economic & fungal force behind much of Provence.
+The black diamond truffle is the economic and fungal force behind much of Provence.
 There are several busy markets that range in size and amount of cash being thrown around in exchange for the goods.
 If that doesn’t sound good enough, there are some religious orders surrounding truffles

 Massive Roman aqueduct, check.
 South of France, check.
 Félicitations, Gard, you made it on the list.